 I have a 3-quart Nuwave air fryer and it took me 3 batches to cook these quantities.
 But you can do other stuff around the kitchen while they are cooking.
 (There is always a lot going on in my kitchen.)

 This recipe does use some Panko breadcrumbs, which are not normally gluten-free.
-But if you wanted to make some gluten-free meatballs you could either use some gluten-free breadcrumbs (yes, they do exist), or you could omit the Panko from the recipe.
+But if you wanted to make some gluten-free meatballs you could either use some gluten-free breadcrumbs (yes, they do exist).
+Or you could just omit the Panko from the recipe.

 They will still taste good!
 I hope you enjoy the taste of these meatballs as much as we do!